tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### Overview

-In today's class, students will be introduced to SQL databases and will learn how to create tables and simple queries.
+In today's class, students are introduced to SQL databases and will learn how to create databases, tables, and simple data queries.

 ### Class Objectives